angdev/chocolat/README.md

 Chocolat is in active development.

 Currently, it just works at local development environment.
 It uses MongoDB as event data store, and aggregation framework.
-So far, I've concentrated on API specification, so chocolat just like skeleton.
+So far, I've concentrated on API specification, so chocolat just likes skeleton.
 From now, Data collecting and Aggregation feature should aim high performance, and scalability.

 ## Getting Started